Aine-Kearns/AineKearnsPASproject2020/README.md

   - Write additional code into the script to output the summary statistics to a single text file
   - Using numpy I will create histograms for each variable and save these as png files
-  - I will also create scatter plots for each pair of variables
+  - I will also create scatter plots for each pair of variables **Iris Data Set**
+- The Iris Dataset is a well known dataset that was created by Ronald Fisher in 1936.
+Fisher was a statistician and biologist and he used this dataset in his paper *The use of multiple measurements in taxonomic problems*.
+The data was actually gathered by Edgar Anderson who was attempting to quantify variation associated with three related species of iris flowers.
+The dataset consists of 50 samples of each of the three species (*Iris setosa, Iris virginica and Iris veriscolor*) and four features were measured, all in centimeters: the length and the width of both the sepal and the petal.
+Fisher used this data to develop a linear discriminant model to distinguish the species from each other  [https://en.wikipedia.org/wiki/Iris_flower_data_set]
 # Updates made
+## 26th April 2020
+* Using information from [https://www.python-course.eu/sys_module.php] I've managed to save the output from df.describe() to a text file within the folder
+* I've decided to now remove the summary of variables under the "for loop" as noted on the notes from April 23rd, in this way the code is now reduced and easier to read
+* I've updated some information above on the Iris Data
 ## 23rd April 2020
 * As noted in the project plan, statistical measures are not relevant for the class of flowers so a matrix of summary data was created using groupby and count from the pandas library
 * Further work today on the script and attempted to create histograms for each variable using matplotlib.pyplot but while reviewing lectures I realise I have overcomplicated the task but using the "for loop" for the summary of the variables rather than df.describe() - which I had overlooked.
 I need to step back and see if I should go down the route I've started or begin fresh.